In this section, we're going to tackle Android Lists. You've no doubt seen may apps that use a list view. They look like this:

 Let's make a start in creating a simple list that goes to a second screen when a list item is selected.

 Start a new project for this.
 Type Simple List as the application name, and Empty Activity as the template.
 When your project loads, click on the activity_main.xml tab.
 Make sure you are in Design view and not Text view.
 Click on the default "Hello World" TextView and press the delete key on your keyboard to get rid of it.
-In the Palette area on the left, expand the Containers item and locate ListView:
+In earlier versions of Android Studio, expand the Containers item in the Palette and locate ListView:

 Drag one onto your blank Activity (or onto the Component Tree).
 It should look like this: